JPWetstein/fontaine/README.md

 **Currently, all drawing methods must be called within an Action Method block.**

-**Actions Method blocks may only be called during initialization.**

 Any "Drawing" method that returns an attribute doesn't "really" give you the attribute.
 It returns the value of the attribute from the last time you changed it from the ruby Canvas object.
 In other words, if I call